brian-j-smith/Mamba.jl/doc/tutorial.rst

 Sampling Schemes
 ^^^^^^^^^^^^^^^^

 The package provides a flexible system for the specification of schemes to sample stochastic nodes.
 Arbitrary blocking of nodes and designation of block-specific samplers is supported.
 Furthermore, block-updating of nodes can be performed with samplers provided, defined by the user, or available from other packages.
-Schemes are specified as vectors of ``MCMCSampler`` objects.
+Schemes are specified as vectors of ``Sampler`` objects.
 Constructors are provided for several popular sampling algorithms, including adaptive Metropolis, No-U-Turn (NUTS), and slice sampling.
 Example schemes are shown below.
 In the first one, NUTS is used for the sampling of ``beta`` and slice for ``s2``.
 The two nodes are block together in the second scheme and sampled jointly with NUTS.

 .. code-block:: julia